Removing these stains will refresh your bathroom tiles

 How to Clean Grout With a Neutral Cleaner

 There are other types available, but it makes sense to start with the most gentle product and work your way up if you need to.
-Besides, water and other neutral cleaners are the only ones recommended for colored grout.
+Besides, water and other natural grout cleaners are the only ones recommended for colored grout.

 So, let’s start with using a water-based product and see how you get on.